Bose opens preorders for its tiny but mighty Home Speaker 300

 Like Bose said for the Home Speaker 500, Soundbar 500 and Soundbar 700, you can expect additional features to roll out over time.
 After all, these are smart speakers.

 You can preorder the Bose Home Speaker 300 for $259.95 in your choice of Triple Black or Luxe Silver from bose.com.
+Plus you can score Bose discount codes at CNN Coupons.

 Note: The prices above reflect the retailers' listed prices at the time of publication.